Leaflets, Broadsides & More...

 FLASH HAIKU: JOHANNES S. H. BJERG - MINI-LEAFLET

 FLASH HAIKU: RYAN TELLIER - MINI-LEAFLET

 The Blasted Tree is now accepting the submission of material of any kind with an eye toward print publication.
 We are looking to produce innovative print media of all sorts, from chapbook-length projects to unconventional leaflets and broadsides.
 Our print media foregrounds the intersection of form and content, always looking to pair the highest quality and most appropriate materials with the most exciting art and literature.
 Do you make controversial graphic art and are looking to make prints?
 Does your poetry contain a strong visual element that demands a well-considered presentation?
 Are you passionate about print media and its thriving exchange economy?
 Send your work to The Blasted Tree for consideration - we need material from all walks of life to make into unique print media.

 The Blasted Tree also accepts digital media for publication online.
 Audio, video, photography, and more, we curate the weird and wonderful digital creations on our website, social media, and YouTube channel.
 Send us your most provocative digital media for our consideration today!

 Original, unpublished poems, stories, art, and digital media can be sent to: email@example.com

-From artist prints to leaflets, longsheets, and beyond, The Blasted Tree provides a venue for up-and-coming and established Canadian artists to showcase their creations in print.
+From chapbooks to leaflets, longsheets, and beyond, The Blasted Tree provides a venue for up-and-coming and established Canadian artists to showcase their creations in print.
 Presented on high quality papers in a variety of formats, our print media is a great way to take home a treasure from your favorite Blasted Tree author or artist.
 Limited editions of our print media are available for purchase from The Blasted Tree Store.